 Nonprofit technology is marked by inequities in both the technology sector and the nonprofit sector.
 You can see this in staffing, processes, and the way technology tools are implemented.

+Digital technologies, including AI tools, can also reflect these inequities and result in inequitable distribution of resources and/or work.
 These inequities within our organizations and our sector must be dismantled if we want to address our communities' needs permanently.
 Whether you're a user, builder, or funder, you have a responsibility to ensure the equitable use of technology.

-NTEN focuses on supporting nonprofit staff in using technology strategically in racially equitable ways to meet their missions and community needs.
+NTEN focuses on supporting nonprofit staff in using technology strategically and equitably to meet their missions and community needs.
 It became clear that we needed a resource to guide equitable decision-making and investment at all levels.
 And so, we began the process of designing this guide in 2017.
 In subsequent years, the issues have not changed.
-But the global pandemic and the largest mobilization of protests for racial justice in history have brought them into sharper relief.
+Consequential trends, including the global pandemic, the largest mobilization of protests for racial justice in history, and the rapid advancement of artificial intelligence, have reinforced the need for a tool to support decision-making processes.